The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Comparison with Errani22 model

 However, under their fiducial spherical exponential stellar profile case (i.e. $\alpha=\beta=3$ in Eq.~\eqref{eq:star_energy}), as shown in the bottom right panel of Fig.~\ref{fig:comp_e22}, we observe that stellar stripping in the second phase becomes faster than the DM mass loss rate, corresponding to $b=1.65$.

 We emphasise that the \citetalias{Errani2022} model primarily applies to dwarf galaxies with negligible stellar mass fractions.
 For brighter satellite galaxies where baryons dominate, the \citetalias{Errani2022} framework must account for baryonic gravitational potentials—particularly their influence on central potential wells.
-Our simulations and models suggest that in tidally stripped bright satellites, stellar particles dominate the subhalo's mass budget.
-Consequently, regardless of the stellar density profile, the stellar mass loss rate precisely traces the subhalo's total mass loss rate at this stage.
+This is also crucial for accurately modelling DMDGs, because the \citetalias{Errani2022} model framework represents stars as massless particles.
+Our simulations and models suggest that in tidally stripped bright satellites, stellar particles can dominate the satellite's mass budget.
+Consequently, regardless of the stellar density profile, the stellar mass loss rate precisely traces the satellite's total mass loss rate at this stage.
 This regime warrants further exploration in subsequent studies.